pragmint/open-practices/capabilities/job-satisfaction.md

 Generally, an overall score equal to or less than 3 means you'll likely gain a lot of value from experimenting with some of the supporting practices listed here.
 An overall score higher than 3 generally means you and your team are largely proficient, or well on your way to becoming proficient, in the area of Job Satisfaction; you would likely benefit from evaluating your scores in other capabilities.

 ## Supporting Practices
 The following is a curated list of supporting practices to consider when looking to improve your team's Job Satisfaction capability.
 While not every practice will be beneficial in every situation, this list is meant to provide teams with fresh, pragmatic, and actionable ideas to support this capability.

-### Host Skip-Level Meetings
+### Host Skip-Level 1:1s

-Skip-level meetings provide a safe space for employees to share concerns, ideas, and feedback with their manager's manager or another high-level leader.
-The goal here is to foster open communication across the organization.
+Skip-level 1:1s create a direct channel for information flow, regardless of one's status in the organization.
+They provide a safe space for employees to share concerns, ideas, and feedback with their manager's manager or another high-level leader.
+They also demonstrate to employees that their voices are valued, giving them a sense of empowerment and autonomy.
+The goal is to foster open communication and build trust across the organization.
 By listening to employees' concerns, leaders can identify and address potential issues before they escalate, reducing turnover and improving job satisfaction.
-Leaders can offer guidance, mentorship, and opportunities for growth, aligning employees' goals with organizational objectives.
-Skip-level meetings can also demonstrate that employees' voices are valued, giving them a sense of empowerment and autonomy.
+Leaders can also offer guidance, mentorship, and opportunities for growth, aligning employees' goals with organizational objectives.

 ### Implement Employee Recognition Programs